 For example, look at the introduction of this post and notice how I added my target keywords “how to blog effectively” in the first sentence.

 I also tend to use parts of the introduction as the meta description of the page so the time it takes to write the introduction servers this purpose too.

 Step 6: Size does count (post length)

 Size does matter.
-Many studies and surveys show that longer posts perform better in search, social (they are more shareable, likeable) but also in different publishing platforms i.e. linkedin posts or buzzfeed.
+Many studies and surveys show that longer posts perform better in search, social (they are more shareable, likable) but also in different publishing platforms i.e. LinkedIn posts or BuzzFeed.